9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

-But do you really get value for money?
-We didn’t think so, and that’s why we wanted some Intercom alternatives.
+Not really.
+We didn’t feel like we were getting value for money, and that’s why we wanted some Intercom alternatives.

-- We needed to understand how we used it (What did we use and why.)
+- How we used it (What did we use and why)

-Since Intercom is an all-in-one customer support solution, alternatives could be either one software system or several.
+Since Intercom is an all-in-one support solution, we could replace it with one platform or several smaller tools.

-The obvious place to start was with software that offers the same features: so called “Customer Messaging Platforms”.
+The obvious place to start was with software that offered the same features.

 A less obvious approach would be to combine different types of software, each of which is equal to, or better than, one of Intercom’s features.

-We explored both options, and considered every possible solution before deciding on how to replace Intercom.
+We explored both options, and have some notes on every possible solution.

 - Features: The score is based on Must-Have features and Nice-to-Have features

-- Loading speed: It is proven that loading speed impacts the User Experience, so we tested the Loading Speed and gave it a score from 1 to 5 (5 being the fastest)
+- Loading speed: We tested the Loading Speed and gave it a score from 1 (slowest) to 5 (fastest)

 - Customer support: The score is based on how well and how quickly they replied to our requests

 - Pricing readiness: How easy it is to understand their pricing and estimate the monthly cost